Jenny Wormald: Life

 Jennifer (Jenny) was born in Glasgow on 18 January 1942, and was adopted by Margaret (née Dunlop) and Dr Thomas Tannahill, a general practitioner, and was then known as Jenny Tannahill.

-She was educated at Glasgow High School for Girls, and went on to study history at the University of Glasgow, where she completed her PhD Her thesis was on the history of the late medieval Scottish nobility through analysis of a document known as a bond of manrent.
+She was educated at Glasgow High School for Girls, and went on to study history at the University of Glasgow, where she completed her PhD.
+Her thesis was on the history of the late medieval Scottish nobility through analysis of a document known as a bond of manrent.

 Wormald taught at the University of Glasgow between 1966 and 1985, and then St Hilda's College, University of Oxford, between 1985 and 2005.
 She held a variety of other posts in this time, including Fellow Librarian and Senior Tutor at St Hilda's.

-Her most important research was on bloodfeud in early modern Scotland, particularly in her article "Bloodfeud, Kindred and Government in Early Modern Scotland", which was highly influential.
+Her most important research was on bloodfeud in early modern Scotland, particularly in her Past & Present article "Bloodfeud, Kindred and Government in Early Modern Scotland", which was highly influential.
 Wormald also produced a study of the reign of Mary, Queen of Scots.

 She was most recently an Honorary Fellow in Scottish History at the University of Edinburgh.
+In her last years she was involved in discussions and campaigning related to the future of the Scottish Catholic Archives.
 Wormald was elected an Honorary Fellow of the Society of Antiquaries of Scotland on 30 November 2015.